tquiggle/Diecast-Remote-Raceway/StartingGate/README.md

 ## Hardware

-The Controller electronics is comprised of a stack of 3 circuit boards: a Raspberry Pi Zero, a custom Connector Breakout Board that the servo and lane sensors plug into, and a Waveshare 1.3" LCD Hat for input and display.
+The Controller electronics is comprised of a stack of 3 circuit boards: a Raspberry Pi Zero W (or Zero 2 W), a custom Connector Breakout Board that the servo and lane sensors plug into, and a Waveshare 1.3" LCD Hat for input and display.

 ![Stackzero](../images/Stack.jpg)